getbubblenow/bubble-docs/what_is_bubble.md

 ### Bubble Promises:
   * We will never show you advertising.
-  * We will never sell or rent your data to anyone.
+  * We will never sell, rent, or give away your data to anyone, except when compelled by a lawful court order.
-  * We will never sell or rent access to your data, via any means, to anyone.
+  * We will never sell, rent, or grant access to your data, via any means, to anyone, except when compelled by a lawful court order.
   * We will store as little data about you as we can; only the minimum that is absolutely required in order to use our service.
   * The only information we track on your Bubble is the fact that it is running, or not running.
   * The only information we track on our main website is information directly related to your account, so we can contact you if there is a problem.
 We do not use cookies.